pleme-io/JenkinsSecretsManagerProvider/README.md

 # Akeyless Credentials Provider

-A Jenkins plugin that provides **CredentialsProvider** integration with [Akeyless](https://www.akeyless.io/), so secrets stored in Akeyless appear as Jenkins credentials and can be used in pipelines with `credentials('id')`ץ
+A Jenkins plugin that provides **CredentialsProvider** integration with [Akeyless](https://www.akeyless.io/), so secrets stored in Akeyless appear as Jenkins credentials and can be used in pipelines with `credentials('id')`

 ## Features